How to Paint Spring Flower Pots — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 3For a more durable finish, consider using outdoor-specific acrylic paints or applying a clear sealant once the paint is fully dry (adult supervision required for sealant).
+• 3For a more durable finish, consider using outdoor-specific acrylic paints or applying a clear sealant once the paint is fully dry.
+Adult supervision is required for sealant application, as it often involves spray cans and ventilation needs.

 Related Activities You Might Enjoy